We may earn commission from affiliate links →

 There are sunbeds and umbrellas to rent and toilets and shower blocks on-site.
 There are also many restaurants and cafes just over the street, making it an easy beach day, which is just as stunning as any other beach you’ll see.

 Glyka Nera (Sweet Water Beach)

 Between Koundoura and Paleochora, you’ll find beautiful Karavopetra Beach.
-It’s one of the lesser-known beaches, so if you’re someone who enjoys off-the-beaten-track destinations and peace and quiet, this one is for you.
+It’s one of the lesser-known beaches, so if you enjoy off-the-beaten-track destinations and peace and quiet, this one is for you.

-While the beach is sandy, you’ll find huge rocks along the shore, some of which are very odd in shape and really interesting to explore.
-Right next to the seashore, you’ll also find a massive tower of rocks, which would make for fantastic photo opportunities.
+While the beach is sandy, you’ll find huge rocks along the shore, some of which are very odd in shape and interesting to explore.
+You’ll also find a massive tower of rocks next to the seashore, which would make for fantastic photo opportunities.

 Of course, to get to this beach, you’ll need to drive and park up, then walk, or you’ll need to take a local bus and walk down to the beach itself.
 There are no facilities on-site so bring whatever refreshments you’ll need.

 Despite being a short distance from busy Elafonissi, this beach is quiet, chilled out, and perfect for enjoying the natural beauty.
 The water is stunningly clear, and the sand golden and soft.
 It’s also backed by fragrant juniper trees, giving plentiful shade and a wonderful scent in the air.
 A word of warning – this beach is quite popular with nudists, but it’s never going to be packed with people wearing no clothes because it’s pretty hard to get to – so no issues there!